D-Haz/um...gpt/README.md

 ## Working on it?

+- so many small bugs in chat connection.
 - Proper UI fixes...oof
 - init messages fade in and then out
 - show model change message for both users